rotki/rotki/docs/api.rst

             "foreground_color": "f1f1f1"
       }

    :reqjson string name: The name to give to the new tag.
-If it's not lowercase it will be saved as such.
+The name of the tag (case insensitive check) must not already exist.
    :reqjson string description: The description for the new tag you are creating.
    :reqjson string background_color: The color with which the tag's background will be rendered.
 Format is RGB hexstring.
    :reqjson string foreground_color: The color with which the tag's foreground will be rendered.
 Format is RGB hexstring.